andr1976/HydDown/docs/MANUAL.md

 It is important to note that the properties in the above equations shall be evaluated at the fluid film temperature which can be approximated by the average of the the fluid bulk temperature and the vessel wall temperature [@geankoplis].

+The mechanism of heat transfer on the outside of the vessel at ambient conditions is similar to the above.
+In HydDown the outside heat transfer is not modelled currently.
+A heat transfer coefficient shall be provided.

 ### Mixed convection
 Experiments have indicated that the internal heat transfer mechanism for a vessel subject to filling can be well approximated by that of combined natural convection and forced convenction as found from measured Nusselt numbers being well correlated with Rayleigh and Reynolds number [@woodfield].